 4. Use your body to trick your mind into feeling confident – “power pose” for 2 minutes to raise your testosterone levels by 20% ahead of big meetings and presentations.
 Watch Amy Cuddy’s TED talk for more on this.

-5. Practice projecting confidence by mimicking Oprah Winfrey’s style of communication – speak 20% slower in important meetings, use the downward inflection rather than ‘uptalk’ and don’t over-apologise.
+– speak 20% slower in important meetings, use the downward inflection rather than ‘uptalk’ and don’t over-apologise.
 Watch Oprah demonstrating this beautifully in this speech she gives at the Golden Globes.

-This article was written by Carrie Swift.
+This article was written by Carrie Swift, Fearless Coach.